That magical time of year is almost upon us once again. Christmas.

 It’s been more than 20 years since Mariah Carey first won us over with her festive belter ‘All I Want For Christmas Is You,’ but the message is as true today as ever before.
 Just ask IKEA.

 The Scandinavian furniture chain asked a group of young children in Spain to jot down their festive gift wishes in letters to the Three Kings.
 But they also asked the youngsters to each write a second letter – to their parents.

 Reading the letters aloud with tears in their eyes, one theme quickly emerged: time.
 The children wanted to spend more time with their parents.
 Playing soccer.
 Being tickled.
 Having dinner together.

 While we all frantically search for the perfect present to put under the Christmas tree, IKEA’s moving campaign serves as a humbling reminder that sometimes the greatest gift that we can give to others at this time of year is ourselves.

-If you're inspired by these Christmas campaigns, check our eBook which looks at the top 10 most powerful winter brand experiences.
-Looking for more experiential inspiration?
-Sign up for our next experiential and virtual reality masterclass.
+If you're inspired by these Christmas campaigns, check out our eBook which looks at the top 10 most powerful winter brand experiences.
+Looking for even more inspiration?
+Sign up for our next live, digital and virtual experiences masterclass.